Typhoon (American band): History

-Typhoon was formed in Portland in 2005 by high-school friends Kyle Morton, Toby Tanabe and Dave Hall who had relocated from Salem, Oregon.
+Typhoon was formed in Portland, Oregon in 2005 by high-school friends Kyle Morton, Toby Tanabe and Dave Hall who had relocated from Salem, Oregon.
 The band's name, originally a working title, references a dinner conversation Kyle, Toby and Dave shared in Japan as teenagers.
 Typhoon's self-titled debut album was recorded and self-released in 2005.
 Over the following five years, the band was active in the Portland house party scene and incorporated new members from the Portland music community in its lineup.
 During this period, they released the Dearborn Sessions EP.

 Typhoon released their sophomore album, Hunger and Thirst, in 2010.
 The album was their first to be released by Portland record label Tender Loving Empire.
 That year, Typhoon was voted number two on Willamette Weeks annual list of the top ten best new bands in Portland.

 Typhoon released the EP A New Kind of House in 2011 as a thematic companion to Hunger and Thirst.
 On August 4, 2011, Typhoon made their television debut on Late Show with David Letterman, performing "The Honest Truth;" the track was ranked #3 in Paste magazine's list of the 50 best songs of 2011.
+Their song "Prosthetic Love was featured in the Veronica Mars Movie.
 During this period, Typhoon opened for The Thermals, Quasi, Yann Tiersen, Explosions in the Sky, The Decemberists, Belle and Sebastian, and The Shins, and toured with Lady Lamb the Beekeeper.
 Their music later appeared on the SyFy series Being Human and the NBC series Chuck.

 Typhoon released White Lighter in 2013 via Roll Call Records.
 The album, described as entrancing with uplifting melodies and dark lyrics, was recorded just outside the band's hometown in Portland, Oregon.
 It reached #105 on US Billboard Top 200 and #2 on Heatseekers.
 White Lighter was voted #28 on NPR's Best Album of the Year and #37 on PASTE Album of the Year.
 Their song "Young Fathers" was included in NPR's Best Songs of 2013 list and "Prosthetic Love" appeared in the movie Veronica Mars.

 Typhoon playing at the Venue in Vancouver, BC, on January 18, 2014.